hackatomik/courses/README.md

 ## How

-This curriculum has two comprehensive guides: [uni🦄](/uni%F0%9F%A6%84/), the university-oriented learning path, and [hacker🐧](/hacker%F0%9F%90%A7/), for those who want even more.
+This curriculum has two comprehensive guides: `uni🦄`, the university-oriented learning path, and `hacker🐧`, for those who want even more.

 Both are designed to provide a hands-on learning with real-world case studies.
 We want to make mathematics and computer science education fun, but furthermore, useful.